nelabs/BicycleShop/README.md

 TODO:

-fetch all comments under the bike
+fetch all comments under the bike (done)
-error: stars if selected more than 1 then submitting array
+error: stars if selected more than 1 then submitting array (done)

+create advanced realtionship between category and items rename bicycle to item